kaycix/humboldtnativeplants/collections/_nurseries/northcoast_cnps.md

 tagline: "California Native Plant Society, North Coast Chapter: <a href='https://northcoastcnps.org'>See Website</a>"

 intro:
     - excerpt: "This non-profit volunteer-run nursery is open to the public for plant sales weekly during Volunteer Hours.
-The nursery additionally hosts two seasonal sales a year in the Fall and Spring in which hundreds of Humboldt County native and California native plants are offered."
+The nursery hosts two seasonal sales a year in the Fall and Spring in which hundreds of Humboldt County native and California native plants are offered.
+A smaller selection of their native plants can be found year-round at the neighboring <a href='/nursery/wild-radish'>Wild Radish Farm Stand</a>."

 location: Eureka